 Pancreatic Cancer Awareness Month (PCAM)

-Pancreatic Cancer Awareness Month isn’t just in any one country though.
-It brings together all the pancreatic cancer charities and groups around the whole world into one united, dedicated and hardworking international team – demanding better for those affected by pancreatic cancer.
+Pancreatic Cancer Awareness Month started in the UK in 2011 and evolved from Pancreatic Cancer Awareness Week and other similar projects from the United States of America.
+PCAM brings together all the pancreatic cancer charities and groups from around the world into one united, dedicated and hardworking international team- to transform the future for those affected by pancreatic cancer.

 1. Take It On!

-3. Shine the #PurpleLightsUK
+2. Shine the #PurpleLightsUK

 Head to www.purplelightsuk.org now

 3. World Pancreatic Cancer Day – 18th November 2021